Flash Flood Preparedness Chicago – How to Protect Your Home

 FACT: According to the National Weather Service, Cook County has experienced over 45 major flood events since 2000.

-Tip: Sign up for Wireless Emergency Alerts, or use apps like FEMA, AccuWeather, or Ready Illinois to stay informed.
+Tip: Sign up for Wireless Emergency Alerts or use apps like FEMA, AccuWeather, or Ready Illinois.

 - Install a sump pump with battery backup